Skip to content

 Get as PDF

-The statistics is an annual inventory of admissions to public and private somatic and psychiatric hospital wards within one calendar year.
-The statistics show how hospital admissions varies with demographic and social factors, such as residence, sex, age and family etc.
+The statistics are an annual inventory of stays at public and private somatic and psychiatric hospital wards within one calendar year.
+The statistics show how hospital stays vary with demographic and social factors, such as residence, sex, age, educational level, labour market affiliation and relatives.
+The statistics are published in News from Statistics Denmark and in the StatBank.

 Data description

-The statistics cover admissions to, outpatient treatments at and emergency room visits to public somatic hospital wards within one calendar year.
-The statistics are based on the National Patient Register from Danish Health Data Authority combined with a number of background details from other registers.
-The statistics show e.g. how the use of hospitals varies with a range of sociodemographic factors.
+The statistics cover stays at public and private somatic and psychiatric hospital wards within one calendar year.
+The statistics are based on the National Patient Register from the Danish Health Data Authority combined with a number of background details from other registers.
+The statistics show e.g. how the use of hospitals varies with a range of sociodemographic factors such as residence, sex, age, educational level, labour market affiliation and relatives.
+The statistics also show how hospital stays are distributed according to main diagnosis group.

 Classification system

-The following classifications are applied in connection with publication of Hospitalization statistics:
+The following groups and classifications are applied in connection with publication of the Hospital Utilisation statistics:

 Sector coverage